Annual Atlanta Real Estate Summit

 Why You Should Attend?

-The 90-minute event showcases an analysis of market trends from 2017, industry panel and keynote discussion of strategy and planning for 2018!
+The event showcases an analysis of market trends from 2017, industry panel and keynote discussion of strategy and planning for 2018!

 The Atlanta Business Chronicle and the Atlanta REALTORS® Association are proud to present the 7th Annual Atlanta Real Estate Summit.